This page describes how to use Cloud Functions for event-based DAG triggers.

-While Airflow is designed to run DAGs on a regular schedule, you can trigger DAGs in response to events.
-One way to accomplish this is to use Cloud Functions to trigger Cloud Composer DAGs when a specified event occurs.
-For example, you can create a function that triggers a DAG when an object changes in a Cloud Storage bucket, or when a message is pushed to a Pub/Sub topic.
+Apache Airflow is designed to run DAGs on a regular schedule, but you can also trigger DAGs in response to events.
+One way to do this is to use Cloud Run functions to trigger Cloud Composer DAGs when a specified event occurs.

 The example in this guide runs a DAG every time a change occurs in a Cloud Storage bucket.
 Changes to any object in a bucket trigger a function.
 This function makes a request to Airflow REST API of your Cloud Composer environment.
 Airflow processes this request and runs a DAG.
 The DAG outputs information about the change.